TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 October 2, 2024
 Finished julia installing file.
 Most of the information for it is on the julia website making it easy to access the document.
 I checked out the new UAW-Testing github repository in order to be able to familiarize myself with the files a bit morel.
 It will take a bit more time in order to fullly dive into it.

+A bit of weird news?
+Sprint 2: hurricane hit and classes got cancelled from OCtober 8th to the 18th.
+I lost power at the apartment making it rather difficult to work over the week.

+October 15, 2024

+new study problem to investigate: how do you use julia to communicate with ardupilot?